MrRooni/homekitbuilds/_posts/2021-05-08-ecobee4-smartthermostat-with-voice-control.md

 The other aspect that’s a bit off putting is the cost if you want to add extra sensors to your home.
 A two pack of sensors is $79 USD on Amazon, and rarely moves from that price point.
 That’s far too expensive for me to consider putting more of them around my house.

 The last thing that’s a bit strange is the way it integrates with HomeKit.
-For example, my “I’m leaving” scene in the Home app says it will adjust the thermostat to 65º.
+For example, my **I’m leaving** scene in the Home app says it will adjust the thermostat to 65º.
 That’s not quite what I want, though; I want the thermostat to enter its "away" state where it cools or heats the house less while I'm gone.
 To get that behavior I need to open the ecobee app, tap on the **Account** tab, scroll down to **Integrations**, and tap on **HomeKit**.
-From there I have to scroll down to the **Scenes** bubble, find the “I’m leaving” scene, and make sure it uses my _Away Comfort Setting_.
+From there I have to scroll down to the **Scenes** bubble, find the **I’m leaving** scene, and make sure it uses my _Away Comfort Setting_.
 This will ensure that the thermostat does the right thing in both heating and cooling mode.
 It’s a pretty involved and inscrutable process that I truly wish was clearer and felt less fragile.

 GET A SHOT FROM THE HOME APP SHOWING THE CONTROLS of the thermostat